Montreal Olympic pool

+Construction

 The building was designed by French architect Roger Taillibert, who also designed the Olympic Stadium and Olympic Village.
 The structure, along with the accompanying velodrome, inspired Taillibert's later designs for Luxembourg's National Sports and Culture Centre.

 Outside of the actual aquatic complex, inside the tower, a small museum exists, commemorating the 1976 Games as well as Games past, with posters and displays in French and English.

+Renovation

 During renovations in 2015, platforms at the heights of 15 metres and 18 metres were installed in the catwalks attached to the roof of the building.
 Two years after this, an additional platform was constructed at 20 metres.
 Diving from these platforms is restricted to individuals who are properly trained to dive at such heights.
 The 20 metre platform is believed to be one of the tallest indoor diving platforms in North America, if not the world.